Dakshatajain/Twitter-Sentiment-Analysis-Python/Readme.md

 Thus, it can be inferred from both part 1 and 2 that the general sentiment is <b>Moderately Positive</b> but further analysis would be required to determine the degree of positivity.

-___Note:___ The limitation of the analysis are similar to part 1.
+___Note:___ The limitation of the analysis is similar to part 1.

-The result also indicates that for MondayMotivation most frequently used positive word and negative word is 'Win' and 'Evil' respectively
+The result also indicates that for MondayMotivation most frequently used positive word and negative word is 'Win' and 'Evil' respectively.

 __Installation__